codeboxed/Titanium-Image-Gallery/README.markdown

 * For an example on how to integrate the modules, check the Titanium mobile project included in the repo.
 * If you have any suggestions or bug reports, open a GitHub Issue.
 * If you have in mind any fixes/improvements, please feel free to contribute to the project.
+* Android is not supported any longer.
+It works with 1.6.x and hopefully will be supported again in the future.